guntur1981/go-design-patterns/15-flyweight-design-pattern/README.md

 	fmt.Println(renderedDocument.String())
 ```

-we can return `document` to its original form where if this `document` is sent from other functions, these functions do not need to concern about and create the relevant elements (Separation of Concern).
+We can return `document` to its original form where if this `document` is sent from other functions, these functions do not need to concern about and create the relevant elements (Separation of Concern).